BHGC/website/content/join/index.md

 Those who were not lucky at the lottery had the option to sign up to be on the waitlist in case any students drop out.
-People on the waitlist has also been informed.

 <%--
 There is usually some turnover early on.
 To get in from this waitlist, make sure to attend the ground school